Empathy and Innovation in Veterinary Hospital Design

 We started the design process by embedding ourselves into OHS—with their programs, learning their mission, and understanding their culture.
 As a teaching institution well versed in training (and relying upon) volunteers, they easily brought us into their activities, showing us what worked and what didn’t, what materials held up to their cleaning protocols, and where architectural interventions could make their jobs easier and animal comfort improved.
 To design, we first had to listen to and understand their needs and those of the animals in their care.

 We observed multiple rescue intakes, kitten season, dog training, kennel cleanings, and feeding times and met many memorable animals along the way.
 We attended donor events, lectures on Fear-Free design and others, inventoried OHS buildings, and held volunteer and staff working charrettes.
 The design team traveled together to learn from esteemed forensic pathologists for guidance on planning the necropsy suite, the Oregon Zoo for medical suite and transfer door studies, and other animal adoption, behavior rehabilitation specialists, and veterinary facilities in Oregon and multiple other states.
-With each group we interacted with, they generously gave of their experience knowing that it would support animals and advance their industry.
+With each group we interacted with, they generously gave of their experience knowing that it would support animals and advance their industry and veterinary architecture.
 This kind of exposure not only gave us insights into practical architectural issues but also showed us people with a true devotion to animals and relieving their suffering.
 Through these animal advocates, we grew to see animals in a new way, with greater empathy for their experience of the buildings we as architects design.
 This understanding impacted each and every design solution we developed.

 We grew to see animals in a new way, with greater empathy for their experience of the buildings we as architects design.
 This understanding impacted each and every design solution we developed.

 When asked what surprised her during the design of the Community Veterinary Hospital, Oregon Humane Society Project Manager Ashley Evans shared that “In the years we spent planning and designing the hospital we visited many different veterinary hospitals, ranging from corporately owned chain hospitals to private non-profit hospitals.
-Every clinic had different opinions on best practices and design preferences, so much so that it was hard to discern what would work best for us.
+Every clinic has different opinions on best practices and design preferences, so much so that it was hard to discern what would work best for us.
 However, after visiting all these hospitals we started to notice that there were many areas that proved to be common “problem areas” for hospitals.
 Exam rooms and lobbies tended to look the most worn down, especially when it came to casework and countertops.
 Animal sightlines were a common issue that led to increased stress on patients.
 Employee areas always looked to be an afterthought and natural light was almost non-existent.
 We took all these observations and addressed them in our building design and are very happy with the results.”

 Aerial image shows the plaza of the Community Veterinary Hospital building, including benches, soon-to-be matured plantings, and strategically placed ‘pee posts.’